muratownuk/LCD-temp-monitor-rtxtny-keil-dev/readme.md

 project.
 The min of 20 and max of 40 can be set to different values, so the programs reaction will be for these different set values.

-The RTOS uses signaling method to signal other tasks to run.
+The RTOS in this program uses signaling method.